• Skip to primary navigation

 Instructions

-• Remove dough from stand mixer.
+• Remove the dough from the stand mixer.
 Form into a ball and transfer to a large bowl that has been lightly oiled.
 Cover and let rise in a warm spot for 1-1.5 hours, until doubled in size.

 • Punch dough down and let rest for 10 more minutes.
 Lightly grease the cups of two muffin pans (for clover-leaf rolls) or line a baking sheet with parchment paper or a silicone baking mat.